AbdoullahBougataya/rocket-engines/README.md

 After that you can open your prferred http client and send a get request to `http://localhost:8080/welcome`, And you will see a welcome message.
 Then you can send a get request to `http://localhost:8080/engines` to get all the information about the engines, you can add query parameters to the previous command, the query parameters compatible are:
 * `id`: to get a specific engine using its id.
 * `engine`: to get a specific engine using its name.
-## In progress
-I am currently working on making the API serve images of the rocket engines.

 Legal note: scrapping Wikipedia is completely legal.